NOAA-CO-OPS/Dev_Tools_Python/Data_Retrieval/README.md

 PLEASE BE AWARE that sending too many API data requests at once can overload CO-OPS' data servers.
 To account for this, the time.sleep() function is implemented to pause for 3 seconds between successive API requests.
 Users should also ensure that this function is implemented between API requests when augmenting this code for their own use.

 # CoopsAPI
+Class of data retrieval functions for CO-OPS APIs

+# get_data
+Sample program to retrieve water level observations for a given station using the the Center for Operational Oceanographic Products and Services (CO-OPS) APIs, including the Data API.